cdelg4do/PickAndGol-Android/readme.md

 ### **Architectural considerations**
 The app has been designed following the **SOLID** principles and implementing a **Clean Architecture**, organizing it in several layers where the code dependencies point inwards only, and the inner layers do not know anything about the outer layers.
 This way a separation of concerns (presentation, businnes rules, data persistence, etc) is achieved while elements in each level can be tested relying on the tests of the previous level.

 Also, each layer uses its own data model so that they are independent of the specific implementation used in the other layers, as long as the interfaces between them remain unchanged.
-This specially afects the app database manager, whose implementation could be easily replaced from Realm to another engine without affecting the rest of the application.
+This specially afects the app database manager, for instance, whose implementation could be easily replaced from Realm to another engine without affecting the rest of the application.

 You can find additional information about Clean Architectures <a href="https://8thlight.com/blog/uncle-bob/2012/08/13/the-clean-architecture.html">**here**</a>.